ManuelPeh76/Website-Downloader/readme.md

 - 🌓 Supports Light Mode and Dark Mode

 ## Installation
-Since I am pure windows user, I can describe the steps only for windows machines.
-The steps are the same for users of other systems.
-At least up to `npm install`.
-From there you can run the Downloader with `npm start` and it will work.
-The steps after that are windows specific: A package is created (which runs the tool as .exe file) and a windows installer (to... guess what... install it on a windows machine).
-But I am sure, for Linux and MacOS it will also be possible, to do it in a simmilar way.

 I assume you have node.js, npm and git already installed.
 First, clone the repository and install the dependencies:
 ```cmd